Save Them All FAQs

 Why do the Network Partner marketing materials say “Save Them All”?
 In my community, we just can’t save them all yet.

 Save Them All is the Best Friends’ call to action, representing our commitment to working with groups like yours to save the lives of dogs and cats all across the country.
-There are still nearly 5,500 dogs and cats killed every single day in shelters around the nation, just because they don’t have safe places to call home.
+There are still about 2,700 dogs and cats killed every single day in shelters around the nation, just because they don’t have safe places to call home.
 This does not include animals who die naturally in shelters or who are humanely euthanized because of incurable injury or disease.
-There are nearly 5,500 killed every day who are either healthy or treatable.
+There are about 2,700 killed every day who are either healthy or treatable.
 So there is a lot of work left to do for us all.
 But the goal is to Save Them All.
 It’s not a statement about what’s already been done.
 It’s a statement about what together, we will do.
 And a call for everyone who loves pets to join us.